 However, I have to tell you.
 Be prepared for some of the softest feeling material you have probably ever felt.
 I was amazed at how soft rabbit fur can be after the animal has been culled.
 It is truly amazing.

-So as you can see, it really isn’t a difficult process.
+So as you can see, to tan rabbit hides isn’t a difficult process.
 It just requires a few steps and a lot of waiting.
-But now that you know how to tan the hides of rabbits, what do you do with them?
+But now that you know how to tan rabbit hides, what do you do with them?

 How To Utilize Rabbit Hides

-When we first started tanning rabbit hides we made a ton of mistakes.
+When we first started to tan rabbit hides we made a ton of mistakes.
 We tried every method on the internet (it felt like), we watched YouTube videos, and then we finally just threw all caution to the wind and did it our own way.

 Thankfully, it worked!